 What is a Flash Loan Attack?

-A Flash Loan Attack is an attack on the decentralized finance (DeF) ecosystem, built specifically to exploit the features of flash loans.
+A Flash Loan Attack is an attack on the decentralized finance (DeFi) ecosystem, built specifically to exploit the features of flash loans.
 Flash loans offer a new way to borrow assets without any collateral, but the debt must be repaid using the same block as the loan.
 This is done through smart contracts on blockchain platforms, especially the Ethereum platform.
 Although flash loans exist for the purpose of efficient arbitrage, collateral swapping, and other trading strategies, it also creates vectors for adversarial control of DeFi protocols.

 The effects of flash loan attacks are evident and have caused very huge losses in DeFi platforms.
 These events have brought out the need for proper auditing, code review, and good measures that should be enforced in smart contracts.
 Subsequently, DeFi projects have transitioned to strengthen their security by using approaches such as formal verification, protective measures against such attacks, and encouraging proper smart contract development.
 However, due to the constant development of DeFi and the attack’s increasing complexity, flash loan attacks are still a significant threat to the sphere.